15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 • Eligibility varies by branch, discharge status, and family relationship

-Other carriers including State Farm (~25% military discount), Allstate (~20–25%), Nationwide (~25%), Liberty Mutual, and Farmers also offer military/veteran home insurance discounts.
+Other carriers including Allstate, Farmers, Nationwide, and State Farm also offer military or veteran home insurance discounts, generally averaging around 15%.
 Always disclose your service status and ask for military discounts to be itemized on your quote.

-Seniors and retirees may qualify for age-based "mature homeowner" discounts of up to 15% with some carriers.
-AARP also partners with select insurers to offer home insurance programs specifically for members 50+.
+Seniors and retirees may qualify for age-based "mature homeowner" discounts of around 15% with some carriers, though some insurers reserve this credit specifically for retirees rather than applying it based on age alone.
+AARP also partners with select insurers to offer home insurance programs for members 50+.
 Because these discounts aren't always prominently advertised, you should explicitly ask each insurer whether a senior, retiree, or mature homeowner credit applies to your policy.

-If you're considering switching to get better discounts, our guide to switching home insurance companies walks you through the entire process step by step.
+If you're considering switching for better discounts, our guide to lowering your premium walks through more strategies in detail.

 State Farm logo